conie151/conie151/README.md

 ## About Me
 - 👀 I’m interested in Cybersecurity, STEM, and Programming.
-- 🌱 I’m currently learning Information Techonology⚡
+- 🌱 I’m dilligently learning Information Techonology⚡
 - 📅 4 years on GitHub
 - 🌐 4 years on Stack Overflow